-Each absence will count toward attendance requirements in this course.
+Each absence will count toward the attendance requirements of this course.

 Students will be permitted to make up Exams and Lab competencies missed due to absences caused by (1) authorized participation in official College functions, (2) personal illness, (3) an illness or a death in the immediate family, or (4) the observance of a religious holy day.